wvuvl/DARMA/README.md

 - `fruit`
 - `flower`
 - `bark`
-- `HDL`
+- `HDL`: High Density Leaves

 The challenge provides two splits:
 - `train`
 - `test`

 The `train` set provides 1000 species to train on and the `test` set provides 975 species to evaluate on.
 Additionally, the data is skewed; therefore, we further scrap the internet for more data which we also make available through our shared Google Drive [link](https://drive.google.com/drive/folders/1NKteWNjgv-bsJ908dTsjaHJAte-Z2_Y3?usp=sharing).
-The splits are in the following format
+The splits are in the following format:
 - `train_split.zip` : train split
 - `train_extra_web_images.zip` : additional train data through web scrapping
 - `test_split.zip`: test split

 Each of them contain data in the following format:
-- `species`
+- `<split>/species`
-    - .jpg : image
+    - \<id\>.jpg : image
-    - .xml : corresponding metadata
+    - \<id\>.xml : corresponding metadata
-    - _annotations.xml: corresponding annotations
+    - \<id\>_annotations.xml: corresponding annotations

 Note: the data from the internet does not have metadata.